chazgiese/Mentarii/README.md

   https://www.figma.com/plugin-docs/plugin-quickstart-guide/

 This plugin template uses Typescript and NPM, two standard tools in creating JavaScript applications.
+It also relies on React and Vite for the plugin UI.

 First, download Node.js which comes with NPM.
 This will allow you to install TypeScript and other libraries.
 You can find the download link here: